blastbao/DeepLearningBasic/README.md

 # DeepLearningBasic
-This is a DeepLearning basic tutorial
+This is a DeepLearning basic tutorial.
+It's very suitable for beginners.

+perceptron.py